asavinov/lambdo/README.md

       {
           "id": "Datetime",
           "function": "pandas.core.tools.datetimes:to_datetime",
-          "scope": "one",
+          "window": "one",
           "inputs": "Date"
       }
     ]
 }
 ```

-The most important parameter in this column definition is `scope`.
+The most important parameter in this column definition is `window`.
 If it is `one` (or `1`) then the function will be applied to each row of the table.
 In other words, this function will get *one* row as its first argument.
 After evaluating this column definition, the table will get a new column `Datetime` storing time stamp objects (which are more convenient for further data transformations).

 If we do not need the source (string) column then the new column may get the same name `"id": "Date"` and it will overwrite the already existing column.
 Also, if the source column has a non-standard format then it can be specified in the model `"model": {"format": "%Y-%m-%d"}` which will be passed to the function.